grafana/mimir/docs/sources/architecture/compactor.md

 The compactor sharding is based on the Mimir [hash ring](../architecture.md#the-hash-ring).
 At startup, a compactor generates random tokens and registers itself to the ring.
 While running, it periodically scans the storage bucket at every interval defined by `-compactor.compaction-interval` to discover the list of tenants in the storage and compacts blocks for each tenant whose hash matches the token ranges that are assigned to the instance itself within the ring.

-This feature can be enabled via `-compactor.sharding-enabled=true` and requires the backend [hash ring](../architecture.md#the-hash-ring) to be configured via `-compactor.ring.*` flags (or their respective YAML config options).
+This feature requires the backend [hash ring](../architecture.md#the-hash-ring) to be configured via `-compactor.ring.*` flags (or their respective YAML config options).

 ### Waiting for stable ring at startup